ideapark/career/Documentation/Theory_Of_Computation/01-Regular_Languages.md

 3. δ: (Q−{qaccept} × Q−{qstart}) −→ R is the transition function,
 4. qstart is the start state, and
 5. qaccept is the accept state.

+A GNFA accepts a string w in Σ∗ if w=w1w2···wk, where each wi is in Σ∗ and a sequence of states q0,q1,...,qk exists such that

+1. q0 = qstart is the start state,
+2. qk = qaccept is the accept state, and
+3. for each i, we have wi∈L(Ri), where Ri=δ(qi−1,qi); in other words, Ri is the expression on the arrow from qi−1 to qi.